frederic-perez/AmE-dictionary/data/idioms.md

 __lion’s share__ :two: The greatest or best part.
 __liquid courage__ _slang_ The decrease in timidity or inhibition that comes from imbibing alcoholic beverages. _I’m planning on proposing to Mary tonight, but I think I need a little liquid courage first!_
 __live and kicking__ Alive, healthy, and alert.
 (A truncated version of “alive and kicking.”) _Sam: “How are you feeling, John?
 I heard you were quite sick recently.”
 John: “I’m still live and kicking!”_
+__live in an/(one’s) ivory tower__ To reside or exist in a place or among a social circle that is characterized by effete academic intelligence and thus is out of touch with or aloof from the realities of life. _I don’t put much weight in the advice of a bunch of economists living in their ivory towers who’ve never worked a real job in their lives._
 __live large__ (living large) To have a luxurious lifestyle.
 The term sometimes implies that such a lifestyle will be temporary.
 __live like a king__ (living like kings) To have a luxurious lifestyle, in which one’s every need or desire is satisfied.
 Typically said of or by a man. _The cost of living is so much lower in Spain that we could live like kings there._
+__live paycheck to paycheck__ To spend all of the money one earns by or before the next time one is paid, thus saving none or very little in the process. _We’re already living paycheck to paycheck, so I don’t know how we’ll manage this sudden increase in our rent._
 __live the life of Riley__ If someone lives the life of Riley, they have a very enjoyable life because they have plenty of money and no problems. _He was living the life of Riley while we had barely enough to eat.
 It was like paradise._ Note: People sometimes use the verbs _lead_ or _have_ instead of _live_. _These people moan about their lives when in reality they’re having the life of Riley._ Note: This expression often shows disapproval or envy.
 __live up to (someone’s) expectations__ :two: To be as good as or have the qualities that someone predicted, expected, or hoped for. _I’m so excited for the latest movie in the series—I hope it lives up to my expectations!_
 __lo and behold__ :three::pencil2: _spoken_ A phrase used to indicate something surprising or unexpected. _I’d been searching for my glasses all over the house when, lo and behold, they were on my head the whole time._
 __lock, stock, and barrel__ To the greatest or most complete extent; wholly: _an estate that was auctioned off lock, stock, and barrel._ _Mr.
 Doe owns lock, stock and barrel._
 __long haul__ _We are ready to go long haul._
 __long hours__ :two::hammer: _The long hours you’re putting in may not help._
+__long memory__ A clear memory of events that happened long ago. _I always have a long memory for people who disrespect me.
+Once you’re in my bad books, you’re there forever!_
 __long story short__
 __long time no see__ A phrase used when one encounters someone after having not seen them for a long period of time. _Hey, Al, long time no see!
 How have you been?_
 __look up to (one)__ :dart: To admire or view one as a role model. _Of course I look up to you—you’re my big sister!_